Attorney for Domestic Violence in Polk County, FL

 If the temporary order is granted, the respondent must be personally served with a copy of the petition, the notice of the hearing, and a copy of the temporary injunction.
 The formal hearing on the petition is scheduled within 15 days.

 Domestic Violence in Polk County – Visit the website of the Polk County Clerk of Court, Stacy M. Butterfield, to find out more about domestic violence crimes.
-Find answers to frequently asked questions such as the following: What is an injunction?
-Where can I obtain an injunction?
-What happens after the judge grants the temporary injunction?
 Find out how the petitioner files a petition for an “Injunction for Protection Against Domestic Violence” on the first floor at the Polk County Courthouse in Bartow, FL.
+The website also provides answers to “frequently asked questions” such as:

 Domestic Violence Shelters in Polk County – Visit the website of the Florida Coalition Against Domestic Violence (FCADV) to learn more about the Home Centers Peace River Center Domestic Violence Shelter (Peace River).
 The mission of Peace River Center’s Victim Services’ Program is to reduce the number of domestic and sexual violence within the Tri-County area.